exciteabletom/mazesolver/README.md

 # Maze Solver
 > Created by Tommy Dougiamas
 > Licensed under GNU GPLv3

+This algorithm finds the shortest path through black and white maze images.
+It outputs an image with the path marked in red.

 ### What are the rules for maze images?
-This algorithm can find the shortest path through any maze that follows these rules:

 - Walls marked with black pixels and paths marked with white pixels
 - Walls around the entire maze
 - One entrance on the top row and one exit on the bottom row

+### How do I use it?

+To use the maze solver create an image which meets the specifications listed above (look at the example images for help).

+Then run 'solve.py' and supply it with the path to your image.

+The image will be saved in "pics/{image_name}_out.jpg".

+If you don't want to make an image, you can use some of the premade ones.

 ### How does the algorithm work?